 Established in 1965, the Glenns Ferry Chamber of Commerce, while civic in nature, it proudly boasts a Gem State Treasure town nestled along the banks of the Snake River.
 Our Chamber is fully dedicated to encouraging new commercial and recreational development with strategic plans in place to increase employment and make continual improvements for the welfare of our residents.

 Our beautiful city has recently experienced a “facelift” with the addition of attractive streetlamps, trees, new sidewalks and a remake of the Chamber of Commerce corner; which is the focal point of our town.
 The corner features a stunning upscale town-square look and feel with its large commemorative clock, welcoming comfort benches and coordinating bollards and decorative chains that cordon off the area.

 Glenns Ferry enjoys a mild climate with an average of 300 days of sunshine per year.
 Our population is currently around 1,350.
 The city maintains a library, a beautiful park, emergency services, airport and local swimming pool.
-We offer casual to fine dining, health care facilities, golf course with vineyard, shopping, seasonal city market featuring artisan quality handmade items and bounties from our local gardeners.
+We offer casual to fine dining, health care facilities, golf course with vineyard, and shopping.

 We diligently maintain an “eye to the future” while honoring our rich heritage.
 Glenns Ferry has much to offer tourists, new industry, outdoor enthusiasts and those looking for a new home town.